-- Receive the information in the report relating to Emergency Planning and Response. - 2.
+- 1. Receive the information in the report relating to Emergency Planning and Response. - 2.
 Receive the presentations from relevant agencies - 3.
 Identified matters for further action or resolution by Council including: - a) Management of drainage and stormwater clearing - b) The Disaster and Emergency Committee reconvene within eight weeks - c) Discussion about the concerns of rural and remote communities, and how Council can restore access earlier to these communities - d) Request Water NSW to provide community education - e) Electricity supply - f) Pitt Town evacuation route - g) Provision of emergency food and supplies - h) Riverbanks - i) Evacuation Centres - 4.
 Recommends Council Staff compile the feedback from the submissions and refer them to the relevant agencies and referrals and responses be reported back to the Committee.

-For the Motion: Councillors Conolly, Calvert, Djuric, Lyons-Buckett, Reardon, Richards,

-Sheather, Veigel, Wheeler and Zamprogno.
+For the Motion: Councillors Conolly, Calvert, Djuric, Lyons-Buckett, Reardon, Richards, Sheather, Veigel, Wheeler and Zamprogno.

 Against the Motion: Nil.

 Absent: Councillors Dogramci and Kotlash.

-What suburb do you live in?
-Provide its with voir experience of the March 2022 Flood event flooded in with no power for 12 days and left with a massive cleanup again of debris from the sackville ski gardens 2 Bligh park Flooding on rifle range, coloional drive lots of pot holes, lots of street signs fading and rubbing off or very dirty in the Hawkesbury some have completey vanished for example Thomas place bligh park I couldn't even read.
-Flash flooding from the back yard was scary, garage flooded and roof leaking.
-But There is a duty of care For ones safety Regarding the Pot holes!
-With around the whole of the Hawkesbury being affected Not just during the 2022 floods It's been this way for years!
-Another matter Mulgrave station! м Nth Richmond My daughter was bogged in one of the MANY pot holes there on Saturday & it blew her tyre also needing a wheel alignment Driving in the dark one can not SEE themyes she was driving under the speed limit - Trying to avoid the many on that road Thave taken pictures Spoken to others local residents Who we been affected & Whose children also were stranded Because of the pot holes All Over the whole of the Hawkesbury Most of the pot holes from the floods still have NOT Been fixed to date
+What suburb do vou live in?
+Provide us with vour experience of the March 2022 Flood event - Sackville flooded in with no power for 12 days and left with a massive cleanup again of debris from the sackville ski gardens 2 Bligh park Flooding on rifle range, coloional drive lots of pot holes, lots of street signs fading and rubbing off or very dirty in the Hawkesbury some have completey vanished for example Thomas place bligh park I couldn't even read.
+Flash flooding from the back yard was scary, garage flooded and roof leaking. m Nth Richmond Yes, all residents know we've had MASSIVE amounts of rain -flooding But There is a duty of care For ones safety Regarding the Pot holes!
+With around the whole of the Hawkesbury being affected With around the whole of the Hawkesbury being affected Not just during the 2022 floods It's been this way for years !
+Another matter Mulgrave station !
+My daughter was bogged in one of the MANY pot holes there on Saturday & it blew her tyre also needing a wheel alignment My daughter was bogged in one of the MANY pot holes there on Saturday & it blew her tyre also needing a wheel alignment Driving in the dark one can not SEE them yes she was driving under the speed limit - Trying to avoid the many on that road Thave taken pictures Spoken to others local residents Whove been affected Because of the pot holes All Over the whole of the Hawkesbury Most of the bot holes from the floods still have NOT Been fixed to date Most of the pot holes